vapor/docs/1.5/testing/basic.md

 ## Test Our Droplet

-Now that all of this has been created, we're ready to start testing our application's `Droplet`.
+Now that all of this has been created, we're ready to start testing our application's `Droplet` by adding tests under `AppLogicTests`.
 Here's how a really basic test might look:

 ```swift
 @testable import AppLogic